krishauser/KrisLibrary/README.md

 ********************************************************************
 * Building
 ********************************************************************
 Copy Makefile.config.tmpl to Makefile.config.
+Pre-configured config
+files for your system may be available in Makefile.config.[system].

-Edit the makefile variables in Makefile.config.
+Edit paths and optional packages in Makefile.config.
-- The paths to GLUT and GLUI include files should be set to the correct paths.
-To disable GLUT and GLUI support, set HAVE_GLUT and/or HAVE_GLUI to 0
+- GLUT / GLUI: almost always needed.
+Configure the GLUT and GLUI paths to point to the right places on your system.
+To disable, set HAVE_GLUT and/or HAVE_GLUI to 0.
+- GLPK: needed for optimization and contact mechanics.
+To disable, set HAVE_GLPK to 0.
-- To enable BLAS/LAPACK interfaces, set HAVE_BLAS and HAVE_LAPACK to 1,
+- Tinyxml: needed for Xml resource loading.
+To disable, set HAVE_TINYXML to 0.
-  and set the appropriate Makefile.config paths.
+- GSL (disabled by default): needed only if you plan to use the special functions in math/misc.h.
+- Assimp (disabled by default): needed only for "exotic" triangle mesh loading.
+To enable, set HAVE_ASSIMP to 1 and set the appropriate ASSIMP path.
-- To enable GLPK for solving linear programs, set HAVE_GLPK to 1, and set the appropriate Makefile.config paths.
+- BLAS/LAPACK (disabled by default): needed only for the experimental BLAS and LAPACK interfaces through CLAPACK.
+To enable, set HAVE_BLAS and HAVE_LAPACK to 1, and set the appropriate CLAPACK_DIR path.

-1. Build all the subdirectories using 'make all'.
+Build the library using 'make'.
+Documentation may also be built using 'make docs'.
-2. Type 'make KrisLibrary' to build the static library.
-It will be named libKrisLibrary.a and placed in the libs_(BUILDNAME) directory.

 ********************************************************************